Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

 interstitial.delegate = self;

-Your application can read the ad object’s
+Your app can read the ad object’s

 loadedproperty, which states whether the object has a loaded advertisement.
 Do not regularly poll this value to determine if the ad is ready to be presented.
-However, it may be useful for your application to check the value of this property at the moment it wants to transition to a new screen of content, particularly when displaying the advertisement is optional.
+However, it may be useful for your app to check the value of this property at the moment it wants to transition to a new screen of content, particularly when displaying the advertisement is optional.
 For example, the ADGame example in iAdInterstitialSuite tests the

 loadedproperty on the ad object after a match finishes.
 If the value of this property is

 YES, then it displays the ad.
 If the value is